Skip to Content

 • Step 3: Start from the center and move your hands around and over the carburetor.

-• Step 4: Always remember that your carburetor and engine should be running while spraying so that the deposits can be dislodged more efficiently.
+• Step 4: Remember that your carburetor and engine should run while spraying to dislodge the deposits more efficiently.

 • Step 5: Only spray the carburetor.
 Don’t use the carb cleaner on any other part of the engine.